taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 # leanpub-end-insert
 ~~~~~~~~

 Second, you can implement an action creator that uses the action type.
-It will hide (remove) the notification by id, because they are stored by id:
+It will hide (remove) the notification by id, because they are stored by id in the Redux store:

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~